valeria-giselle/Proyecto-API-datos/README_EN.md

-# 📡 Sprint 7 Project – API Data Consumption
+# 📡 Project – API Data Consumption

 ## 📌 Description
-This project demonstrates how to consume data from an external API as part of Sprint 7 of the Data Analyst bootcamp.
+This project demonstrates how to consume data from an external API.

 The main goal is to connect to an API, retrieve data, and prepare it for exploratory analysis using Python.